-41 Critical Judgements In Applying Accounting Policies
+40 Critical Judgements In Applying Accounting Policies

-In applying the accounting policies set out in note 40, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in note 39, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the statement of accounts are:

 - There is a high degree of uncertainty about future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the Council's assets might be further impaired as a result of a need to close facilities and reduce levels of service provision. - All material contractual arrangements have been reviewed using the Council's contracts register in order to determine whether they have the substance of a lease or need to be accounted for as service concessions.
-None have been identified on further reference to the actual contractual agreements. - There are 2 recent Court judgements which have had an adverse effect on the liabilities of the pension fund.
-The independent firm of consulting actuaries engaged to provide the Council with expert advice has provided the assumptions used in assessing the effect of these judgements on the pension fund.
-When applying these assumptions the Council has considered materiality in the making of any associated adjustments.
+None have been identified on further reference to the actual contractual agreements.